About Erica Nye, RCC, CCC

 Therapy and career counselling for professionals in Vancouver and across BC.

-I work with adults navigating burnout, work stress, anxiety, and career transitions,
+I work with adults navigating burnout, work stress, career uncertainty, and difficult workplace situations —

 Philosophy & Perspective

 Your emotional life and your work life shape each other.
-Most adults don’t move between the two as separate identities.
+Most adults do not move between the two as separate identities.
 The same patterns, strengths, pressures, and expectations show up in both places.
 My work is grounded in understanding that connection.

 Professional Lens